jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   the [POSIX] standard, but it is 99% supported by all the best-effort
   POSIX-compatible `sh` shells.
 The
-  `local` keyword is "portable enough" to be used in modern shell scripts.
+  `local` keyword is portable enough to be used in modern shell scripts.

 > Shell	| local supported
 > -----	| ---------------